ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/ClusterInstallerDriver.rst

   - Specify -upgrade on a system with no existing installation of Kamanja
   - Specify both -upgrade and -install

+  If **-upgrade** is specified, you must also supply the following arguments:

+  - **-fromKamanja "1.x"** -- specify the Kamanja release from which you are upgrading such as "1.6.2" or "1.5.3".
+  - **-fromScala "2.10"** -- specify the Scala release used
+    on the system from which you are upgrading.

 - **–apiConfig <MetadataAPIConfig.properties file>** -
   Full pathname of the :ref:`metadataapiconfig-config-ref` file.
   Note that the same location is used for all nodes in the cluster.